 If you will be away for less than four weeks, there is no need to shut off the refrigerator.
 Use up perishables and freeze other items.

-If you have an automatic ice maker, turn off the ice maker, then shut off the water supply to the ice maker and empty the ice bin.
+If you have the automatic ice maker accessory, turn it off by raising the signal arm.